diskree/AchieveToDo-ModPack/README.md

 By default, only trophies are set as rewards for advancements.
 However, you can enable options to receive various in-game items and increased experience for each advancement, as well as custom world generation from StardustLabs.

-Before world creation, you'll be prompted to download the necessary datapacks, contingent on the settings of the world you're creating.
-This includes, at the very least, the main BlazeandCave's datapack.
-To install, simply download the file and drag and drop it into the Minecraft window.
-After the initial installation, the game will remember and store datapacks, so you won't have to repeat this process for each new world creation.
+Depending on the settings of the world you create, you may be prompted to install the necessary datapacks.
+To install, simply download the file and choose it from your files or drag and drop it into the Minecraft window.
+After the first installation, the game will remember and store datapacks, so you won't have to repeat this process for each new world creation.

-_Note, these settings cannot be altered once the world has been created._

-_The game difficulty is automatically locked in this modpack.
-Make sure to select your preferred difficulty when creating the world._

 ## Gameplay